Posted by Sabine Dahmen-Lhuissier 305181 Hits

 A ‘smart city’ uses digital technologies to:

-engage more effectively and actively with its citizens enhance the city performance and the wellbeing of the citizens reduce operational costs and the city resource consumption generate new business opportunities and increase the attractiveness of the city and much more ...
+engage more effectively and actively with its citizens enhance the city performance and the wellbeing of the citizens reduce operational costs and the city resource consumption generate new business opportunities and increase the attractiveness of the city enable a green and circular economy and much more ...

 The creation of smart cities will only be achieved with a holistic approach, supported by globally acceptable standards that enable fully interoperable solutions that can be deployed and replicated at scale.